jonathan-teel/WatchdogGPT/README.md

 ## Supported Models<a name="supported-models"></a>

-This script works with all OpenAI models, as well as Llama through Llama.cpp.
+This script works with all OpenAI GPT models, as well as Llama through Llama.cpp.
 Default model is **gpt-3.5-turbo**.
 To use a different model, specify it through OPENAI_API_MODEL.

 ### Llama